appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 The most I did was install some games through wine (back when that was a true challenge), and perhaps installing Arch was what gave me some challenge.
 I learned to use `nano`, but also to despise it with a passion.
 On the other hand, in Windows, there was Skyrim and I started modding it using&#x2026; ahem&#x2026; NotePad++.
 And I liked it quite a bit.
 It's definitely something that in retrospect wasn't terribly advanced, but I didn't exactly need something advanced.
 The sheer fact that I took an entire month to write prose pretty much continuously was what I did, and it wasn't exactly a problem.

 But at some point the elitist Arch-bro had to be born, so I had to learn the advanced editor.
 So I did&#x2026; Vi was that.
 And I didn't switch for the longest time. `vim` was *an* improvement, but Bram Moolenaar (god rest his soul) didn't make it *the definitive improvement* over Vi.
-And besides, I didn't really write prorgams all that often, mostly config files, so `vi` was frequently only used to write config files on a bog-standard GNU+Linux system.
-And at around 2015, when I finally stopped distro and desktop hopping (and nuked my final install of Windows), I compeltely settled on using `vim`.
+And besides, I didn't really write programs all that often, mostly config files, so `vi` was frequently only used to write config files on a bog-standard GNU+Linux system.
+And at around 2015, when I finally stopped distro and desktop hopping (and nuked my final install of Windows), I completely settled on using `vim`.

 At this key moment, I often had used other graphical text editors, but the sheer beauty of `vi` was its omnipresence.
-Almost all unix systems shipped with it, even if only select few even had `vim` in the repositories.
+Almost all UNIX systems shipped with it, even if only select few even had `vim` in the repositories.
 I had used `vi` for most of my early days in Cambridge, but that's when I started to feel some pressure to conform to what I've been taught.

 So like in previous years, I had picked an IDE, at first it was eclipse.
 At some point later it was IntelliJ.
 Later on, though, I got an email that read roughly like this